biobricks/bionet-new/STRUCTURE.md

 State: See [LabInventory > State](https://github.com/biobricks/bionet-new/blob/master/STRUCTURE.md#state-1).
 Props: See [LabInventory > Methods](https://github.com/biobricks/bionet-new/blob/master/STRUCTURE.md#methods).

+### State

+#### formType
+Type: String
+Default: ""

+### Methods

+#### setFormType(event)
+This event method is attached to the initial select dropdown in 'new mode' and the formType state value.
+It retrieves either a "Container" or a "Physical" value based on the select dropdown.
+The appropriate new form is loaded according to this value.

 ## MapPanel
 [/src/js/components/demo/MapPanel.js](https://github.com/biobricks/bionet-new/blob/master/src/js/components/demo/MapPanel.js) - The right panel container component in the two-panel inventory component that holds Freeform, End-To-End and End-To-End With Image Views.